zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/message_queues.rst

 If a thread attempts to receive a data item when the ring buffer is empty, the receiving thread may choose to wait for a data item to be sent.
-Any number of receiving threads may wait simultaneously when the ring buffer is empty; when a data item becomes available it is given to the highest priority receiving task that has waited the longest.
+Any number of receiving threads may wait simultaneously when the ring buffer is empty; when a data item becomes available it is given to the highest priority receiving thread that has waited the longest.

 .. note::
     The kernel does allow an ISR to receive an item from a message queue,